 To install the parallel version of Meep, you must have a version of MPI installed on your system.
-See the Installation manual.
+See Installation.

 We also strongly recommend installing the HDF5 with parallel I/O support if you are going to run with more than a few processors. configure HDF5 with

 --enable-parallel; you may also have to set the